pkmn/engine/src/lib/gen1/README.md

 called out in the `|rule|` section at the beginning of a battle's log):

-- **Sleep Clause Mod**: players are prevented from putting more than one of their opponent's Pokémon to sleep at a time (usage of the move will fail).
+- **Sleep Clause Mod**: players are prevented from putting more than one of their opponent's Pokémon to sleep at a time (usage of the move fails).
-- **Freeze Clause Mod**: players are prevented from freezing more than one of their opponent's Pokémon at a time (usage of the move will fail).
+- **Freeze Clause Mod**: players are prevented from freezing more than one of their opponent's Pokémon at a time (usage of the move fails).
 - **Desync Clause Mod**: If the usage of a move would cause a desync it instead causes a failure.
-However, this mod does not trigger for [**division by zero**](https://pkmn.cc/bulba/List_of_glitches_(Generation_I)#Division_by_0) - instead of failing, Pokémon Showdown silently patches the damage calculation to divide by 1 instead of 0.
+  However, this mod doesn't trigger for [**division by zero**](https://pkmn.cc/bulba/List_of_glitches_(Generation_I)#Division_by_0) - instead of failing, Pokémon Showdown silently patches the damage calculation to divide by 1 instead of 0.
 The definition of the Desync Clause Mod should be extended or the code should be changed to fail instead of succeeding in these cases.
-- **Endless Battle Clause**: Prematurely ends the battle in a tie after 1000 turns or in certain situations where it is trivially detectable that no progress can be made.
+- **Endless Battle Clause**: Prematurely ends the battle in a tie after 1000 turns or in certain situations where it's trivially detectable that no progress can be made.
 - **Switch Priority Clause Mod**: When both player switch out their Pokémon at the same time the faster Pokémon switches first.
-This mod is **not broadcast at the start of the battle in the `|rule|` section** in Generation I (or II) as the actual order of switches here does not have competitive implications like it does in Generation III, but it is still contrary to how the games work where the [host (Player 1)'s Pokemon would switch first](https://www.smogon.com/forums/posts/5989318/show).
+This mod is **not broadcast at the start of the battle in the `|rule|` section** in Generation I (or II) as the actual order of switches here doesn't have competitive implications like it does in Generation III, but it's still contrary to how the games work where the [host (Player 1)'s Pokemon would switch first](https://www.smogon.com/forums/posts/5989318/show).